 Direct lit and Edge lit LED Flat Panels are all the rage these days for retrofitting ceiling lighting.
 They are particularly ideal for replacing in-ceiling troffers, and they come in many common grid sizes like 1x4, 2x2, and 2x4.
 That is not all they are good for, though.
 New LED technology allows these flat panels to be manufactured very thin, down to a half inch.
 This means they can be mounted to walls and ceilings or suspended from cables.
 This new technology allows a versatility in lighting design that has not been available in the past, and can really open up the options you have for how you want to light your space.

 Edge Lit or Direct Lit LED Flat Panels?

-Now, we can illuminate the differences between edge lit and direct lit LED flat panels.
-The main difference that you need to know is that a direct lit fixture is illuminated by a light source that is at the back of the panel.
+Now, the main difference that you need to know is that a direct lit fixture is illuminated by a light source that is at the back of the panel.
 For this reason, the direct lit flat panels are a bit thicker, usually around 3 to 4".
 Edge lit panels, on the other hand, produce the light from the sides of the panel.
 This allows them to be much thinner, around a half inch thick.
 The advantage of the edge lit LED flat panels is undoubtedly their thin size, which allows them to be mounted on a variety of surfaces, such as underneath cabinets or on concrete ceilings.

 Edge Lit LED Panels - Thinner, "shadowless"

 The common design theme that you will see with edge lit flat panels is an aluminum housing around the edge of the panel.
 This is where the LED light sources live.
 From the edges of the fixture, the LED lights are able to pass light into the middle.
 In the middle of the fixture, there is a medium that redirects the light to the surface of the light fixture.